 We have an exciting opportunity to join our team as a Biomedical Technician II.

-This position will install, inspect, calibrate, and perform preventive maintenance of all electrical, electronic and pneumatic patient care, diagnostic, monitoring and therapeutic instrumentation throughout the Medical Center, specifically within the Critical Care areas.
-These areas include but are not limited to ICUs, ER, PACUs, L&D, Step Down units.
-This position will troubleshoot and repair/service a variety of instruments such as: all devices serviced by BMET1s, Telemetry Systems, Multi-parameter Monitors, Electrosurgical Units, Defibrillators, etc.
+This position installs, inspects, calibrates, and performs preventive maintenance of all electrical, electronic and pneumatic patient care, diagnostic, monitoring and therapeutic instrumentation throughout the Medical Center, specifically the Critical Care areas.
+These areas include but are not limited to ICUs, ER, PACUs, L&D, and Step Down units.
+Troubleshoots and repairs a variety of instruments such as: all devices serviced by BMET 1 level as well as Telemetry Systems, Multi-parameter Monitors, Electrosurgical Units, Defibrillators, and other devices.

-- Must have an Associates degree in Biomedical, Electrical or Electronics Engineering with a minimum of 4 years experience as a biomedical technician in a clinical engineering department, or an equivalent combination of education and experience.
+Associates degree in Biomedical, Electrical or Electronics Engineering with a minimum of 4 years experience as a biomedical technician in a clinical engineering department is necessary, or an equivalent combination of education and experience.

 Qualified candidates must be able to effectively communicate with all levels of the organization.

 NYU Langone Health provides its staff with far more than just a place to work.
 Rather, we are an institution you can be proud of, an institution where you'll feel good about devoting your time and your talents.

 NYU Langone Health is an equal opportunity and affirmative action employer committed to diversity and inclusion in all aspects of recruiting and employment.
 All qualified individuals are encouraged to apply and will receive consideration without regard to race, color, gender, gender identity or expression, sex, sexual orientation, transgender status, gender dysphoria, national origin, age, religion, disability, military and veteran status, marital or parental status, citizenship status, genetic information or any other factor which cannot lawfully be used as a basis for an employment decision.